-In a large bowl, stir together flour, yeast, sugar and salt.
-To the mixture, add the egg, butter and warm milk.
-Mix well, then roll out to the floured surface and knead dough until smooth and elastic, about 5 minutes.
-Place dough in greased bowl, cover with clear plastic and towel (it creates a better environment for the yeast than when covering with only the towel, plus the top doesn’t dry out), and set in a warm place to rise until double in bulk, about 1 hour.
+In a large bowl, stir together flour, yeast, sugar, and salt.
+To the mixture, add the egg, butter, and warm milk.
+Mix well, then roll out to the floured surface and knead the dough until smooth and elastic, about 5 minutes.
+Place dough in a greased bowl, cover with clear plastic and towel (it creates a better environment for the yeast than when covering with only the towel, plus the top doesn’t dry out), and set in a warm place to rise until double in bulk, about 1 hour.

 Deflate the dough, and turn it onto a lightly floured surface.
 Remove enough dough (about 2 2 ½ inches in diameter) to form eyes.
-Divide this ball into a half, then each half into a half and so on until you get 8 equal-size balls.
+Divide this ball into half, then each half into half, and so on until you get 8 equal-size balls.

-Divide remaining dough into four equal pieces (using the same technique) and form into round balls.
+Divide the remaining dough into four equal pieces (using the same technique) and form into round balls.
 Place on a parchment paper lined baking sheet at least two inches apart.
-With the scissors, cut two small “nests” into each ball to create the room for eyes.
-Pinch the “eye” dough on one side and place it into the “nest”.
-Use your fingers to widen the nest hole as necessary and then to squeeze it around the eye to secure it.
-If the eyes come out during this process, you can put them back in, but if they do so during the baking process there is no help.
+With the scissors, cut two small “nests” into each ball to create room for the eyes.
+Pinch the “eye” dough on one side and place it into the “nest.”
+Use your fingers to widen the nest hole as necessary and then squeeze it around the eye to secure it.
+If the eyes come out during this process, you can put them back in, but if they do so during the baking process, there is no help.
 Cover the rolls lightly with a damp paper towel and let rise until doubled in volume, about 30-40 minutes.

-Let the rolls cool completely before adding finishing touches with the edible marker.
+Let the rolls cool completely before adding the finishing touches with the edible marker.
 Cut the rolls in half, but not all the way through.
-For filling, use your favorite sandwich combination: butter, mayo, lettuce, tomato, salad dressing, mustard, cheese and meat.
+For the filling, use your favorite sandwich combination: butter, mayo, lettuce, tomato, salad dressing, mustard, cheese, and meat.

 I think they are super cute.
 Ribbit, ribbit.